These .357 Magnum rifles will put deer on the ground this season.

 As we have already mentioned, .357, like the .44 Magnum, lends itself well to lever guns.
 Anything from Henry Big Boy carbine line is going to be a solid choice of brush gun.
 The Henry offers a generous 10+1 round capacity.
 The blued steel and American walnut stock give off a classic cowboy vibe.
 This rifle is a compact 37.5-inch package.
 The barrel length is 20 inches and it has a 1:16 rate of twist for excellent accuracy.
 The receiver is drilled and tapped for optics, but purists can use the brass bead front and adjustable semi-buckhorn rear sight for more of a challenge.
 Most user reviews praise the buttery smooth action and the fact that these rifles are not picky about ammo choices.

 Marlin 1894 C

-The Marlin name is also synonymous with lever action guns and this rifle would make for a great brush gun.
-This rifle features an 18.5-inch barrel wit ha 1:16 rate of twist.
-The overall length is 38.5 inches and it only weighs 6.5 pounds.
+The Marlin name is also synonymous with magnum lever action rifles and this gun would make for a great brush tool.
+The Marlin 1894c features an 18.5-inch barrel wit ha 1:16 rate of twist.
+This is a relatively short rifle with an overall length is 38.5 inches and it only weighs 6.5 pounds.
 That puts it right in the sweet spot for long hikes into the backcountry without being overbearing.
 This rifle has a black walnut stock and forend and holds nine rounds in the tubular magazine.
 It has a brass bead front sight and an adjustable buckhorn rear.
 However, it is also drilled and tapped to mount a scope.
 Combine the great look and features and you have a solid gun for deer, hogs or smaller predators like coyotes.